Qhumir/GCD_Course_Project/CodeBook.md

 ```

-## Final Tidy Data
+## The Data

 I joined subject, activities and measurements of training and test, separately.
 Then, I join training tidy data and test tidy data.
 I named the variables as I described earlier.

 ## Results

-I putted the mean and standard deviation of every measurement variable in the dataframe "vars mean_sd".
+I putted the mean and standard deviation of every measurement variable in the data frame "Data".

-I putted the mean of every measurement variable by activity in the dataframe "ActData".
+I putted the mean of every measurement variable by activity and subject in the data frame "ActData".

 Thank you!